78,95 €

 Autorenporträt

-Labeeb Ahmed Bsoul has been a professor at Khalifa University's Department of Humanities and Social Sciences since the fall of 2009.
+Labeeb Ahmed Bsoul is professor in the Department of Humanities and Social Sciences at Khalifa University since the start of the 2009-present period.